w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### The `noncanonical-src` attribute
 [noncanonical]: #the-noncanonical-src-attribute

-The idea is that conformant browsers would first try to load resources from the `noncanonical-src` attribute's URL iff a `integrity` attribute is present.
-Then, if the resource failed to match the digest, the user agent would fall back to the `src` attribute's URL.
-That is:
+Authors MAY opt-in to a fallback mechanism whereby user agents would initially attempt to load resources from a non-canonical source (perhaps over HTTP, for performance and caching reasons).
+If that fetch failed an integrity check, the user agent would [report a violation][], and retry the fetch using a canonical URL (perhaps over HTTPS).

+The non-canonical URL is specified via a `noncanonical-src` attribute.
+For
+example:

     <script src="http://example.com/script.js"
             noncanonical-src="http://cdn.example.com/script.js"
             integrity="ni:///sha-256;jsdfhiuwergn...vaaetgoifq"></script>

+The `noncanonicalSrc` IDL attribute MUST [reflect][] the `noncanonical-src` content attribute.

-The noncanonical resource would be fetched with its [omit credentials mode][] set to `always`, to prevent leakage of cookies across insecure channels.
+The noncanonical resource MUST be fetched with its [omit credentials mode][] set to `always`, to prevent leakage of cookies across insecure channels.

 [omit credentials mode]: http://fetch.spec.whatwg.org/#concept-request-omit-credentials-mode

-This only makes sense if we care about allowing cache-friendly (read "HTTP") URLs to load in an HTTPS context without warnings.
+TODO: This attribute (and fallback in general) only makes sense if we care about allowing cache-friendly (read "HTTP") URLs to load in an HTTPS context without warnings.
 I'm not sure we do, so I'm not going to put too much thought into the details here before we discuss things a bit more. (mkwst)
 </section><!-- /Framework::HTML::noncanonical-src -->

 <section>